 - Being Boring

 Regarded by a great many fans and music critics—and perhaps by Neil and Chris themselves, although they're probably not likely ever to say such a thing within earshot of anyone else—as their masterpiece, their crowning achievement in terms of songwriting.
 A deeply moving snapshot from the height of the AIDS epidemic, it's especially treasured by their gay fans.
 What's more, its deeply autobiographical nature, which has been forthrightly asserted by Neil from the get-go, makes it a strong candidate as their signature song.
 Its comparatively poor showing as a single (getting no higher than #20 on the U.K. chart) inspired them to leave it off the setlist of their 1992 Performance Tour, yet popular demand soon made them realize that doing so had been a mistake.
-Hence, they've performed it quite regularly in their concerts ever since, ending with it, using it their "farewell song" of the show,
+Hence, they've performed it quite regularly in their concerts ever since, ending with it, using it as their "farewell song" of the show,

 more than a few times.
 While a number of artists have indeed covered it, not nearly as many have compared to various other PSB songs, which may suggest that it's more highly thought of as exclusively "theirs" than, say, "It's a Sin," "Rent," "Heart," and "Domino Dancing."
 Then again, maybe not as many other artists like it enough to cover it.
 Whatever the case, when you get right down to it, it's hard to think of another song that, at least among their more thoughtful fans, might be more "typical" yet, at the same time, highly personal and absolutely unique than "Being Boring."